Howley Hall 213

 Area(s) of Expertise:

-Unauthorized Migration, Brazilian Immigration; 1.5 and Second Generation, Transitions to Adulthood, Latino/a Studies, Globalization and Development
+Unauthorized Migration, Brazilian Immigration; 1.5 and Second Generation, Transitions to Adulthood, Latino/a Studies, Law and Society, Globalization and Development

 Cebulko, Kara.
 (2014).
 Documented, Undocumented, and "Liminally Legal": Legal Status During the Transition to Adulthood for 1.5 generation Brazilians.

 The Sociological Quarterly, 55 (1), 143-167.

 Cebulko, Kara.
 (2013).
 Documented, Undocumented and Something Else: The Incorporation of Children of Brazilian Immigrants.

 Jackson, Pamela., Kleiner, Sibyl., Geist, Claudia ., Cebulko, Kara.
 (2011).
 Conventions of Courtship: Gender and Race Differences in the Significance of Dating Rituals.

 Cebulko, Kara., Eastern Sociological Society, Baltimore, MD, "Becoming American: Why 1.5-Generation Brazilians Will not Marry for Papers ".
 February, 2014.

 Cebulko, Kara., Silver, Alexis., Illegality, Youth, And Belonging Symposium, Harvard Graduate School of Education, Cambridge, MA, "Navigating Membership at the State and Federal Levels: A Comparative Two State Study of 1.5 Generation Young Adults".
 October, 2013.

 Cebulko, Kara., Eastern Sociological Society, Boston, MA, "The Importance of Context: Legal Status and Post High School Transitions Among Brazilian Youth in Massachusetts; The Social Construction of Juveniles as Criminals".
 March, 2013.